lfunderburk/fuel-electric-hybrid-vehicle-ml/README.md

 1. Data download and wrangling: extracts data on vehicle models from this [public API](https://open.canada.ca/data/api/action/package_show?id=98f1a129-f628-4ce4-b24d-6f16bf24dd64)
 2. CO2 ratings are missing in a large proportion of fuel-based vehicles.
 The goal of this script is to perform supervised learning (voting classifier) to impute missing CO2 scores based on fuel-based vehicles.
 A model is setup and saved.
 3. Model is used to complete missing values for CO2 ratings.
 Given there is a high correlation between CO2 ratings and smog ratings, KNNImputer is used on to complete missing smog rating scores.
 4. Once the data is labelled, clustering is perfomed with the purpose of uncovering patterns.
-Feature importance and Agglomerative clustering is done
+Recursive feature elimination with cross-validation to select features.
+Once key features are selected, Agglomerative Clustering, TSNE is computed for 2 and 3 dimensions, then results are compared against labelled data.
+5. Results are served via an API with two key entry points:
+* Search: a natural language entry point that can ask questions about the data.
+* Predict: use the API to predict CO2 rating scores based on key features.

 # Set up